Omixxx/beeve_backend/README.md

 The project will be running on port `8080` unless you change it in the `application.properties` file.<br><br>

 :warning:<br>
 **Remember to wait until the container has completed initialisation before using the application.
-You can check the status of the container by running the command**<br> `docker logs wine-backend`
+You can check the status of the container by running the command**<br> `docker logs vino-backend`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>